inresearch/netvice/README.md

 # Netvice

-Manages the microservice of Netinmax.
+Manages microservices.
+On library and data structure changes, please help ensure updating the compatibility, and change it if necessary.

 ```ruby
 Netvice.configure do